GeoffClements/Vibe/README.md

 this feature flag is used, Vibe will still default to `pulseaudio` if `--system=rodio` is not specified.

-When if the `rodio` feature is selected, Vibe will compile for both pulseaudio and rodio so will still have a dependency on `pulseaudo`.
+When the `rodio` feature is selected, Vibe will compile for both pulseaudio and rodio so will still have a dependency on `pulseaudo`.
 If you want to compile without having a dependency on pulseaudio then use